kgolding/website-kgolding.co.uk/content/post/buildroot-tips-and-tricks.md

 `make htop-rebuild all`

-Where `all` rebuilds the file-system images.
+Where `htop-rebuild` rebuilds the htop package and  `all` rebuilds the file-system images.

+## Print out variables

+Use `make VARS=<pattern> printvars` to print out buildroot vars, using `%` in the pattern as a wildcard.

+e.g. to display all the vars starting with `GO_` (add the underscore at the end to only display GO package vars and not GODB2 as well for example

+`make VARS=GO_% printvars`

 ## Help